Maria Montez ~ The Tragic Technicolor Queen

 Maria Montez In Color

-Maria Montez was a Dominican actress known as The Queen Of Technicolor until
+Maria Montez was a Dominican actress who was known as The Queen Of Technicolor until

 her untimely death